Who will speak for your company, human or machine?

 4. Experiment with tools to increase efficiency and help your internal stakeholders

-One of the biggest potential impacts of AI is on the way communications teams work inside the organization.
+One of the biggest potential impacts of AI is on the way communications teams work inside the organisation.
 AI technology is likely to be embedded in software already familiar to us, such as the content management system, and it could do all sorts of useful things – video and podcast editing, music production; image production for reports, measurement and data analytics tools.
 Your non-writers outside the corporate centre might find it useful to produce a working draft (with corporate guidelines firmly embedded).
 AI could help translation of legal language into straightforward audience-friendly wording.
 It’s hard to overstate the potential here.

 5. Stay open to big possibilities